qlik-oss/core-website/README.md

 ### Core Components

 These are the core packages and microservices.
-They are typically available as ready-to-use components (e.g. as Docker images or as npm packages).
-The components are developed to be generic and with the intention to be used in most solutions.
+They are typically available as ready-to-use Docker images.
+These components are developed to be generic and with the intention to be used in most solutions.
 Some of these components are available as open source, some are not.

-Closed source components, available as Docker images:

 - [QIX Engine](https://hub.docker.com/r/qlikea/engine/) - The powerful associative indexing engine from Qlik.
 - [License Service](https://hub.docker.com/r/qlikea/license-service/) - License service required to run QIX Engine.

-Open source components, available as Docker images:

-- [mira](https://github.com/qlik-ea/mira) - The QIX Engine discovery service.
-Available on Docker Hub as [qlikea/mira](https://hub.docker.com/r/qlikea/mira/).
+- [Mira](https://hub.docker.com/r/qlikea/mira/) - The QIX Engine discovery service, https://github.com/qlik-ea/mira

-Open source components, available as JavaScript libraries:
+There are also several open source web-development libraries that are useful when working with Frontira:

 - [enigma.js](https://github.com/qlik-oss/enigma.js/) - Communication with QIX Engine.
 - [halyard.js](https://github.com/qlik-oss/halyard.js) - Simplifies data loading into the QIX Engine.